-- Log back in to the CMC Web interface. - 2 Select Chassis in the system tree. - 3 Click the Update tab.
-The Updatable Components page appears. - 4 Select the iKVM to update by selecting the Update Targets check box for that iKVM. - 5 Click the Apply iKVM Update button below the iKVM component list. - 6 In the Firmware Image field, enter the path to the firmware image file on your management station or shared network, or click Browse to navigate to the file location. - NOTE: The default iKVM firmware image name is ikvm.bin; however, the iKVM firmware image name can be changed by the user. - 7 Click Begin Firmware Update. - 8 Click Yes to continue.
+- Log back in to CMC Web interface.
+1 - 2 Select Chassis Overview in the system tree. - 3 Click the Update tab.
+The Firmware Update page appears. - 4 Select the iKVM to update by selecting the Update Targets check box for that iKVM - 5 Click the Apply iKVM Update button below the iKVM component list.

+6 In the Firmware Image field, enter the path to the firmware image file on your management station or shared network, or click Browse to navigate to the file location.

+NOTE: The default iKVM firmware image name is ikvm.bin; however, the iKVM firmware image name can be changed by the user to avoid confusion with previous images.

+- 7 Click Begin Firmware Update. - 8 Click Yes to continue.
 The Firmware Update Progress section provides firmware update status information.
 A status indicator displays on the page while the image file uploads.
 File transfer time can vary greatly based on connection speed.
 When the internal update process begins, the page automatically refreshes and the Firmware update timer displays.
-Additional items to note: - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update this option is available only during file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process.
+Additional instructions to follow: - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update this option is available only during file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process.